CLI for JFrog Platform Services

 Show Worker Execution History

-Display in a json format the execution history of a specific worker.
+Display the execution history of a specific worker.

 ParameterCommand / Description